-The University requires Ancillary Services to operate financially self-sustaining operations, with no budget allocations from the University's general operating fund.
+The University requires Ancillary Services to operate financially self-sustaining operations, with no budget allocations from the University's general operating fund, and they are required to pay the University for central services (finance, information technology, facilities, utilities cost, and human resources).
 Ancillaries are required to fund all of its capital repairs and maintenance, as well as the purchase of new capital assets required for their operations.
 Funding for large capital purchases is provided for by allocations to capital reserves from Ancillary Services operations' net revenues.